RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 For reference, take a look at the documentation about the [thermal conductivity](https://tdep-developers.github.io/tdep/program/thermal_conductivity/).

-Repeat the run for several temperature, and plot the results.
-Here an example of script you can use to automate the process:
+Repeat the run for several temperatures, and plot the results.
+Here an example of scripts you can use to automate the process:
 ```
 #!/bin/bash